Tom Gates: Adaptations

+Stage

+In 2019, the Birmingham Stage Company presented a stage play called Tom Gates Live on Stage! that featured the characters in live action.
+It toured the UK and starred Matthew Chase as Tom Gates and Amy Hargreaves as Delia.

+Television

-In 2019, at the Palace Theatre, there was a stage play called "Tom Gates: Live!" featuring the characters in live action.
-In 2020, Sky Kids announced that it was making The Brilliant World of Tom Gates to be available on Sky’s on demand service Sky Kids in the UK and Ireland.
-Series 1, consisting of 20 animated episodes, was released in early 2021, featuring Catherine Tate as Rita Gates, Mark Bonnar as Mr Fullerman, and Logan Matthews as Tom Gates.
+In 2020, Sky Kids announced that it was making The Brilliant World of Tom Gates to be available on Sky's on-demand service Sky Kids in the UK and Ireland.
+The first series, consisting of 20 animated episodes, was released in early 2021, featuring Catherine Tate as both Rita Gates and Granny Mavis, Mark Bonnar as Mr Fullerman, and Logan Matthews as Tom Gates.
 Creator Liz Pichon also appears in the episodes in a live-action segment in which she gives ideas for creating artwork inspired by the series.
-Series 2 was released in 2022.
+The second series was released in 2022, followed by the third in 2023.
+The series also has the Halloween and Christmas specials.